idealparable/BibleQ/ExodLogistics.md

   He adds:

-[|In the same way, Israel would have been a force to be reckoned with by the traders in the area, and they had ample resources (flocks, herds, and plunder from Egypt) with which to conduct trade and get things like grain.|]
+<blockquote>|In the same way, Israel would have been a force to be reckoned with by the traders in the area, and they had ample resources (flocks, herds, and plunder from Egypt) with which to conduct trade and get things like grain.|</blockquote>

   In line with what I said as well.

 - Worth mentioning:

-[|<b>"What did the Israelites live in and how did they clothe themselves?"</b><br><br>
+<blockquote>|<b>"What did the Israelites live in and how did they clothe themselves?"</b><br><br>

 Even if we ignore the provision that God miraculously preserved the Israelites' personal effects from wear (Deut.
-8:4), this isn't too hard to fathom naturalistically.|]
+8:4), this isn't too hard to fathom naturalistically.|</blockquote>

   Pausing to note that I do think this might not have been an actual miracle but just saying God provided in general and gave them the means to keep purchasing such things to replace old ones.
 I say that because as far as I recall nothing like it was mentioned in the Pentateuch, just later.
 In any case, as he said, we can ignore this and it would still work.

-[|The Scythians used their herds as resources to make their clothes and dwellings.
+<blockquote>|The Scythians used their herds as resources to make their clothes and dwellings.
 The felt of their tents was made by "wetting and pounding together wool and animal hair until the fibers interlocked, and then weatherproofed the material with grease."<br><br>

 Beyond that the Scythians were in constant motion looking for new grass for their herds -- even if we ignore the miraculous provision of manna, such provision should have been no more of a problem for Israel.<br><br>

 Think the climate of Sinai was too harsh?
 So was the land of the Scythians: "Scythia was, as the Ukraine is now, the prey of challenging weathers -- extreme, volatile, whimsical.
 Winter entombs the steppe; spring rejuvenates it."
 Then the summer scorches it all away with 104 degree heat.<br><br>

-The Israelites had it better, not having winter to deal with (even if we assume they were in Sinai and not Arabia).|]
+The Israelites had it better, not having winter to deal with (even if we assume they were in Sinai and not Arabia).|</blockquote>

 - On offerings:

-[|<b>"How did the priests manage all those sin offerings?"</b><br><br>
+<blockquote>|<b>"How did the priests manage all those sin offerings?"</b><br><br>
 Skeptics who perform calculations to figure out that a mere handful of preists would have to do 58 jillion sacrifices a year or "43 sacrifices an hour, around the clock" and so on are simply failing to read ancient law codes within their didactic context.
 Just as Hillers says of Deuteronomy and other law codes:<br><br>

-[|]...there is no evidence that any collection of Near Eastern laws functioned as a written code that was applied by a strict method of exegesis to individual cases.
+<blockquote>|</blockquote>...there is no evidence that any collection of Near Eastern laws functioned as a written code that was applied by a strict method of exegesis to individual cases.
 As far as we can tell, these bodies of laws served educational purposes and gave expression to what was regarded as just in typical cases, but they left considerable latitude to local courts for determining the right in individual suits.
 They aided local courts without controlling them.<br><br>

 ...it is equally doubtful that the Israelites applied (or had to apply) Leviticus in any such pedantic manner as described, but that "considerable latitude" was given in extraordinary situations.
-Priests can sanctify helpers; the poverty-stricken can forego the full ritual sacrifice (or other observations) until such time as it can be affored.|]<br><br>
+Priests can sanctify helpers; the poverty-stricken can forego the full ritual sacrifice (or other observations) until such time as it can be affored.|</blockquote><br><br>

 Living in the wilderness no doubt meant "considerable latitude" was given as well.
 Perhaps whole families or clans could bring a single sin offering for a year, for example.
-The mistake made is turning Yahweh into the fundamentalist that certain critics are.|]
+The mistake made is turning Yahweh into the fundamentalist that certain critics are.|</blockquote>

 - On 1000:

-[|One proposed solution to the Exodus numbers matter which simply reduces the totals and resolves all of the objections with one fell swoop.
+<blockquote>|One proposed solution to the Exodus numbers matter which simply reduces the totals and resolves all of the objections with one fell swoop.
 The answer in sum: <br><br>

 The word translated "thousand" ('elep) ought rather be read as, "family units".
-Thus for example, as Sarna relates [Sarn.EE, 99], Reuben's "46,500 grown males" would be read as "forty six units".|]
+Thus for example, as Sarna relates [Sarn.EE, 99], Reuben's "46,500 grown males" would be read as "forty six units".|</blockquote>

   (NOTE: I'm not endorsing that per se but it would need ruled out.
 Mentioning since it was raised here earlier.)